Creating a Simple Plugin

 )

-Now let’s create the configuration for our figure, in the right-hand div.
+Now let’s create the configuration for our figure, in the right block.

-• a dropdown menu to select the variable to display.
+• a dropdown menu to choose the variable to display

-• a numeric input to set the number of bins in the histogram.
+• a numeric field to choose the number of bars in the histogram to display

-• a button to display the figure with these parameters.
+• a button to display the figure with the chosen parameters

-We will use the shiny.fluent library, which is used for the entire user interface of LinkR and is based on Fluent UI.
+We will use the shiny.fluent library, which is the one used for the entire LinkR user interface, which uses Fluent UI.

-Here are the functions we will use for our three elements:
+Here are the functions to use for our three elements:

 In plugins, you must prefix all functions with the library name.
 For example: shiny.fluent::Dropdown.shinyInput().